Asabeneh/30-Days-Of-Python/25_Day_Pandas/25_pandas.md

 </table>

 ## Exercises: Day 25
-1. Read the hacker_ness.csv file from data directory
+1. Read the hacker_news.csv file from data directory
 1. Get the first five rows
 1. Get the last five rows
 1. Get the title column as pandas series